North Carolina advances likely veto-proof abortion ban to governor's desk - KESQ

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Denise Royal, Tina Burnside, LJ Spaet and Shawna Mizelle contributed to this report
+CNN’s Denise Royal, Tina Burnside, LJ Spaet, Shawna Mizelle and Kaanita Iyer contributed to this report